mitsuba-renderer/enoki/docs/dynamic.rst

     GPSCoord2fX coord2;
     FloatX result;

-    // Allocate memory and fill input arrays with contents ...
+    // Allocate memory and fill input arrays with contents (e.g. using slice(...))
+    ...

     // Call SIMD-vectorized function for each packet